- TOP CITIES

 -

 Luteinizing hormone-releasing hormone (LHRH) agonists: These drugs block the production of hormone estrogen by the ovaries.
-They are usually injected every 1 to 3 months.
 The common examples are goserelin and leuprolide.

 -